 A traditional POS will be rooted in a specific area that users must present at the terminal to be able to transact.
 Any managerial tasks have to be implemented in-store and retailers can not bring POS anywhere else, like on a beach vacation, in an airplane, etc.

 Top 3 on-premise POS systems

-- QuickBooks: This is a retail POS system that allows customization, faster payment processing, and streamlined operations.
+- QuickBooks: This retail POS system allows customization, faster payment processing, and streamlined operations.
 It is a go-to option if you want both POS hardware and software.
 QuickBooks offers three plans for one-time purchases ranging from $720 to $1140 with no hardware included.
 You probably buy POS machines separately that are various from EMV Ready PIN Pad to pole display.

 - NCR Counterpoint: It is reliable and old-branded on the on-premise market.
 Not only serving retailers with the omnichannel business but also NCR Counterpoint offers special packages for banks & credit unions, restaurants, telecom & technology, the public sector, etc. Especially, POS machines and terminals have optimized any size to fulfill users’ needs.
 Besides, NCR does not put their prices publicly on the website hence, you have to contact sales associates for consultations.